aws/language-servers/server/aws-lsp-yaml/README.md

 ## Exports

-── index
-    └── CreateYamlLanguageServer - a function that creates and returns a new instance of DEXP Language Server └── YamlLanguageService - YAML language service.
+    ── CreateYamlLanguageServer - a function that creates and returns a new instance of DEXP Language Server ── YamlLanguageService - YAML language service.
 Provides language features like hover, completion, diagnostics and formatting

 ## Temporary Patch for yaml-language-server Dependency